 The 21st century has been tech savvy.
-Digitization all over the world has made human to move into the different mediums like social media, websites, and email to share the information.
-Moving further it has become the part of the life.
-As Joseph Joubert says ‘We must respect the past, and mistrust the present, if we wish to provide for the safety of the future.’ the people needs to be careful what they are doing.
-Simple awareness towards your usage in social media can save you from much more hamper and damage in life.
-Following are the 5 safety tips that you can save yourself from massive loss.
+Digitization all over the world has made human to move into different mediums like social media, websites, and email to share the information.
+Moving further it has become a part of life.
+As Joseph Joubert says ‘We must respect the past, and mistrust the present, if we wish to provide for the safety of the future.’ the people need to be careful what they are doing.
+Pure awareness towards your usage in social media can save you from much more hamper and damage in life.
+Following are the five safety tips that you can protect yourself from massive loss.

 Use a strong, unique password